sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 In a forward marketplace flow, a provider creates a listing and a customer responds to that listing by placing an order, such as making a booking or a purchase.
 The customer makes the payment, and the provider receives a payout.
+The transaction process needs to have one or more initial transitions defined for the customer, and the customer needs to initiate the transaction using one of those initial customer transitions.

 In a reverse marketplace flow, a customer creates a listing and a provider responds to that listing by making an offer, such as suggesting their service or product.
 The customer chooses between all provider offers they have received, and then places an order on the offer of their choice.
 The customer makes the payment, and the provider receives a payout.
+The transaction process needs to have one or more initial transitions defined for the provider, and the provider needs to initiate the transaction using one of those initial provider transitions.

-In the Sharetribe transaction engine, both providers and customers can initiate a transaction.
+In the Sharetribe transaction engine, both providers and customers can initiate a transaction – in other words, initiating transitions can be defined for both providers and customers.
 This means that you can build both forward flows and reverse flows on a Sharetribe marketplace.

 ### Pricing